webplatform/docs-wpd/Projects/SSO/How_we_implemented_it/index.md

 In OAuth terminology, a client is a consumer that is authorized to rely on the OAuth server.
 A client can be a web application, but its not only limited to that.

-In this example, we are allowing [http://docs.webplatform.org/test/ WebPlatform Docs test wiki] to use the accounts server to authenticate users.
+In this example, we are going to show how the [http://docs.webplatform.org/test/css/properties/border WebPlatform Docs "test" wiki] ("C") gets data from the various layers.

 Client configuration is described in the project documentation available in the  [https://github.com/webplatform/fxa-oauth-server/blob/master/docs/clients.md WebPlatform's fork of FxA OAuth Server in ''docs/clients.md''].